 Fellowship Description: This Advanced Social Work Fellowship begins in September, 2026 and finishes in August, 2027.
-This training experience involves the opportunity to provide clinical services and to take part in advanced training opportunities.
+The training experience involves the opportunity to provide clinical services and to receive advanced training opportunities.
 This fellowship is full time, and is split evenly between inpatient and outpatient components.
-For the outpatient component, trainees see clients in the general psychiatry outpatient department, and are members of a multidisciplinary clinical team.
-For the inpatient component, trainees are also members of an interdisciplinary team on an adult inpatient unit, where they carry a small caseload of patients.
+For the outpatient component, it gives trainees the opportunity to see clients in the general psychiatry outpatient child department, and to be a member of a multidisciplinary clinical team.
+For the inpatient component, the trainee will also have the opportunity to be a member of an interdisciplinary team on the adolescent inpatient unit, and to carry a small caseload of patients.
 Trainees are required to be on site for a total of 40 hours per week, including one evening.
-Postgraduate trainees receive a stipend (including health
+Postgraduate trainees receive a stipend (including health insurance) and four weeks of paid vacation.

 Professional Development Seminar: SW fellows from our eight fellowship programs meet biweekly and have guest speakers present on multiple aspects of the social work profession.